bojeryd91/bojeryd91.github.io/_posts/2022-09-14-macro-finance-glossary.md

 $$ \text{haircut} = \frac{\text{market price} - \text{value as collateral}}{\text{market price}}.$$

 **High-yield bond** -- a bond with a lower credit grade than an investment-grade bond.
 The yield is therefore higher.
 Also known as **junk bond**, or **non-investment bond**.

-**Illiquidity** -- a debtor has insufficient *cash* (or other ``liquefiable'' assets) to pay his or her debts.
+**Illiquidity** -- a debtor has insufficient *cash* (or other "liquefiable" assets) to pay his or her debts.

-``A liquidity issue occurs when a firm has a temporary cash-flow problem.
+"A liquidity issue occurs when a firm has a temporary cash-flow problem.
 Its assets are greater than its debts, but some assets are illiquid.
-Therefore, although in theory assets are greater than debts, it can’t meet its current payment requirements.''
+Therefore, although in theory assets are greater than debts, it can’t meet its current payment requirements."